PE & Sports Premium

 West End Academy recognises that all pupils, regardless of their background, should have equal access to a curriculum which will enable them to reach their potential.
 The sports funding premium is a government initiative that targets extra money to all pupils and all schools.
 The government are not dictating how schools should spend this money, but are clear that schools will need to employ the strategies that they know will support these pupils to increase their active participation in sports.
 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

 The sports money was also used to bring professional sports coaches to school to enhance the PE curriculum.
-Last year, coaches from Barnsley FC and Castleford Tigers delivered sessions at the school.
+Last year, coaches from Castleford Tigers delivered rugby league and cheerleading sessions at the school.
 A specialist gymnastics coach also delivered lessons in Year 6 in the summer term as we prepared our children for the transition to high school in this area of PE.

-Following training from a sports coach and investment in PE equipment, there has been a big improvement in the quality of PE lessons.
+Following training from sports coaches and investment in PE equipment, there has been an improvement in the quality of PE lessons.
 More lessons are now graded good or outstanding than before.

 Here are some quotes to support the work that we have completed this year:

-The sports leader will also train the older children in school, who are members of the Top Team, so that they can become young sports leaders.
-They will then be able to organise and run sessions and activities at lunchtimes, developing their own leadership skills.
+The sports leader will also train the older children in school so that they can become young sports leaders.
+They will then be able to organise and run sporting sessions and activities at lunchtimes, developing their own leadership skills.